lisadunlap/LMM-Vibes/README_ABSTRACTION.md

     question_ids: List[str] = field(default_factory=list) # ids of the conversations in the cluster

 @dataclass
+class ModelStats:
+    """Model statistics for a cluster."""
+    property_description: str # name of property cluster (either fine or coarse)
+    model_name: str # name of model we are comparing
+    cluster_size_global: int # number of properties in the cluster
+    score: float # score of the property cluster
+    quality_score: Dict[str, Any] # quality score of the property cluster
+    size: int # number of properties in the cluster for this model
+    proportion: float # proportion of model's responses showing this behavior
+    examples: List[str] # example property id's in the cluster
+    metadata: Dict[str, Any] = field(default_factory=dict) # all other metadata

+@dataclass
 class PropertyDataset:
     """Container for all data flowing through the pipeline."""
     conversations: List[ConversationRecord] = field(default_factory=list)